Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Eliciting Strong Priors With Custom System Prompts

 \textbf{Introducing a System Prompt $S$:} We prepend a system prompt, $S$, which directs the model towards local reasoning, thereby emphasizing strong priors.
 Formally, the logits for this approach are:

 A representative system prompt could be: \textit{"In the following, only consider the most recent instructions, disregarding any broader context."}

 Extrapolation from a system prompt at $\alpha=2$ performs best in four cases, including all three where extrapolating from the stripped prompt fails to outperform the baseline.
-While the system prompt configuration at $\alpha=2$ produces an average improvement of under 1\%pt, it has comparatively more potential to be refined: for any real-world application the specific system prompt can be selected to optimise for a specific task and model.
-Also, extrapolating from a system prompt does not require us to have a clear task/data split, so the technique can be applied in cases where such a split is impossible or ambiguous.
+While the system prompt configuration at $\alpha=2$ produces an average improvement of under 1\%pt, it has more potential to be refined: for any real-world application the specific system prompt can be selected to optimise for a specific task and model.
+Additionally, this approach does not require us to have a clear task/data split, so the technique can be applied in cases where such a split is impossible or ambiguous.
 We include the results of extrapolating from a system prompt in the graphs given in Appendix~\ref{appendix:alphas}.